The POWER of wallpaper {don't be afraid}

 recommend starting with a small accent wall and using a peel and stick option.

-my tips for hanging peel and stick wallpaper here).
 That version allows you to remove and restart over and over (believe me, I

 know).